SFDO-Community-Sprints/DEI-Framework/README.md

 ### Current Project Team Accomplishments

+On July 20,2020 the DEI team completed a mini-sprint.
+The following sub-group were part of this sprint

+Eco-wide Coalition
+Eco-wide Surveys and Metrics
+2020 Sprint Planning
+International Sprint Programming

 ### Project Team Accomplishments (YTD)
 When the DEI team formed in 2019, we set out to make Sprint events more diverse and inclusive spaces where talented and driven individuals could thrive regardless of socio-economic background.
 The urgency of the current moment means it’s all of our responsibility to examine all aspects of our personal and professional lives, including here within the Open Source Commons Community.